-Details on the accrued superannuation liabilities are provided at Note 14.
+Details on the contributions for past service liabilities are provided at Note 14.

 • Public authorities accounts (universities)

 Some public authorities make provisions in their own accounts for their future superannuation liabilities and no balances are maintained in the Account.
 The Treasurer seeks reimbursement from the Account in the first instance and simultaneously seeks reimbursement directly from these authorities as benefits are paid.